 - Items that are caked with dried blood or OPIM and are capable of releasing these materials during handling

-- Pathological and microbiological wastes containing blood or other potentially infectious materials.
+- Pathological and microbiological wastes containing blood or OPIM

-Next, you must properly package your waste for transport according to Federal Department of Transportation (DOT) and any specific state or local regulations.
+Next, you must properly package your waste for transport, according to the Federal Department of Transportation (DOT), as well as any specific state or local regulations.
 For example, some states require identification on the box if waste must be incinerated.
 Others may require generator identification on red bags and sharps containers.
-Others have time limits for storage of your waste.
+Others have time limits for the storage of your waste.
 Feel free to discuss these requirements with your service provider or check your specific state requirements here.
 Sharps Compliance customers gain access to our Regulatory Hub, which goes into even more detail about state regulations.

 As a reminder, please note that the following items should not be placed in the medical waste transport box:

 - Items contaminated with urine, feces, sputum, tears, sweat, nasal excretions – unless those items are affixed with protected health information

 All of these items can be placed into the regular trash.
 If you place them in a medical waste transport box, then you are paying up to 10 times the amount to dispose of this waste as you would if placed them into the regular trash where they belong.

 The items below MUST NOT be placed into the medical waste transport box.
 Contact Sharps Compliance at 800.772.5657 for the proper disposal systems for these materials.